james-stevens/powerdns-webui/README.md

 ```

 Becuase I want the webapp to live in the ROOT directory of the website, this overloads the PowerDNS stats page (which also lives at the root),
-so I have put in a rule that makes the stats page available from `https://<server-ip-address>/stats/`
+so I have put in a rule that makes the stats page available from `https://<server-ip-address>/stats/`.
+Although, of course, this webapp
+alos gives you access to the stats that are available from the Rest/API.

 You will need to ensure you have loaded the Apache proxy modules, I used this code